List of WWE Women's Tag Team Champions

 The WWE Women's Tag Team Championship is a women's professional wrestling world tag team championship created and promoted by the American promotion WWE.
-Announced on December 24, 2018, it is the only women's tag team championship in WWE, thus is available to both main roster brands, Raw and SmackDown, and the developmental brand, NXT.
-The championship was originally created to be available to all three brands, but it ceased appearing on NXT after the establishment of the NXT Women's Tag Team Championship in 2021.
+Announced on December 24, 2018, it is the only women's tag team championship in WWE, thus is available to both main roster brands, Raw and SmackDown.
+The championship was originally created to be available to all two brands, but it ceased appearing on NXT after the establishment of the NXT Women's Tag Team Championship in 2021.
 In June 2023, the WWE Women's Tag Team Championship became available to NXT again after the NXT Women's Tag Team Championship was unified into the WWE Women's Tag Team Championship.

-Three-time and current champions The Kabuki Warriors (Asuka and Kairi Sane).

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
 The inaugural championship team was Bayley and Sasha Banks from Raw, who at the time went by the team name of The Boss 'n' Hug Connection and won the title in a tag team Elimination Chamber match at the 2019 Elimination Chamber event.
-The Kabuki Warriors (Asuka and Kairi Sane) from Raw are the current champions in their third reign as a team, while individually, it is Asuka's fifth reign and Sane's third.
-They defeated Alexa Bliss and Charlotte Flair from on the November 10, 2025, episode of Raw in Boston, Massachusetts.
+Fatal Influence (Fallon Henley and Lainey Reid) are the current champions in their first reign, both as a team and individually.
+They won the title by defeating Brie Bella and Paige at Saturday Night's Main Event XLV on July 18, 2026, in New York City, New York.